jamessealesmith/website/content/project/gan-specificity.md

 title = "Understanding Features in Generative Adversarial Networks"

 # Project summary to display on homepage.
-summary = "Current project to better understand features in GAN layers"
+summary = "Class project to better understand features in GAN layers"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "transferred_final.png"